Skip to contents

 #> Downloading collection index

-print(index[, c("model", "common_name")])
+head(index[, c("model", "species_code", "common_name")])

-#> model common_name
+#> model species_code common_name

-#> 1 amewoo_prebreeding American Woodcock
+#> 2 amewoo_best_dg amewoo American Woodcock

-And we can load a model from the collection based on the model column from the index.
+And we can load a model from the collection based on the model or species columns from the index.
+Note: in the vignette this block isn’t executed.

 # Load a specific model